pluralsight/pando-rfcs/text/0000-icons.md

 To allow for flexible control over color, `currentColor` is assigned to the fill and/or stroke colors as appropriate (assuming single-color icons.
 All others can be exempted from this step).

-Icon files are then converted to a more framework-specific syntax (jsx by default) mirroring the source directory structure with one additional folder to specify the framework (e.g., `/category/name` for React jsx, `/svelte/category/name` for Svelte, etc.).
+Icon files are then converted to a more framework-specific syntax (jsx by default) with one additional folder to specify the framework (e.g., `@pluralsight/icons` for React jsx - since it is the default, `@pluralsight/icons/svelte` for Svelte, etc.).

-Naming and organization should be consistent with, and communicate the design intent of the icons in order to guide proper usage.

 Accessibility attributes should be provided with fitting content such that it supports the base scenario.
 In this case, a descriptive `aria-label` is sufficient.